Provisional Cavalry

 The Provisional Cavalry was a force levied in Great Britain from 1796 for home defence and organised at the county level.
-The unit was raised by an Act of Parliament instigated by the Secretary of State for War Henry Dundas who thought light cavalry would be particularly effective against any invading force.
+The unit was raised by an act of Parliament instigated by the Secretary of State for War Henry Dundas who thought light cavalry would be particularly effective against any invading force.
 It was filled by means of an obligation from Britain's horse owners, who had to provide one trooper for every ten horses owned – a method which drew comparisons to the feudal system.
 Each county had a quota of cavalrymen that it was expected to provide.
 The act was unpopular and the number and quality of recruits was low.

 Dundas preferred the Yeomanry Cavalry system of volunteers and in 1798 instigated measures to increase their numbers, exempting counties from the obligation to raise Provisional Cavalry where the Yeomanry could provide at least 75% of the demanded quota.
 This proved highly effective with the number of Yeomanry exceeding Dundas' expectations.
 The Provisional Cavalry was disbanded by 1802 and the enabling act was allowed to lapse in 1806.

 Origins

 Britain in early 1796 was in the midst of the French Revolutionary Wars and following defeats of her allies on the continent feared invasion.
 These fears later proved well founded with the occurrence of the December 1796 French expedition to Ireland and the February 1797 landings at Fishguard.
 The British government became concerned that there were too few cavalrymen in the existing British Volunteer Corps (known as Yeomanry Cavalry).
 Cavalry were thought to be essential in defeating an invading force, which would be hampered by the limited number of horses it could bring by ship.
-At the proposal of the Secretary of State for War, Henry Dundas, parliament passed the Provisional Cavalry Act in 1796.
+At the proposal of the Secretary of State for War, Henry Dundas, Parliament passed the Provisional Cavalry Act 1796 (37 Geo.
+3. c.
+6).
 This act established the Provisional Cavalry, which was liable for service anywhere in the country (some militia units were liable for service only within their own counties).
 Dundas was also responsible for raising the Fencibles and the Supplementary Militia for home defence.

 The Provisional Cavalry was raised by imposing liabilities upon those men in the country that owned horses.
 Those liable were required to provide one cavalry trooper for every ten horses owned (those who owned fewer than ten horses were collected into groups which were each required to provide one man).
 The method of recruitment has been described as a form of revival of the feudal system whereby vassals were required to provide a quota of knights for their lord.
 The British Prime Minister William Pitt the Younger set an expected strength for the Provisional Cavalry of 20,000 men.